 A key aspect of error analysis is developing analysis framework as a direction to identify students' errors, which, later, leads to an investigation of students' difficulties.
 An analysis framework can be derived from a theoretical perspective, developed on the basis of students' actual work for which we can refer to a so called 'grounded theory', or a combination of both ways.
-An example of framework that uses the combination of both ways is the framework analysis that was developed by Wijaya, Van den Heuvel-Panhuizen, Doorman, and Robitzsch
+An example of framework that uses the combination of both ways is the framework analysis that was developed by Wijaya, Van den Heuvel-Panhuizen, Doorman, and Robitzsch (2014) to identify students' errors in solving context-based mathematics tasks.
+The four error types - comprehension, transformation, mathematical processing, and encoding - in this framework were derived from theoretical perspective by considering Blum's (2011) modeling process and PISA's (OECD, 2003) mathematization, whereas the sub-types of each error type were developed on the basis of students' work.

-&lt;sup>2 CoMTI project is a PhD research of Ariyadi Wijaya under the supervision of Marja van den Heuvel-Panhuizen and Michiel Doorman from Freudenthal Institute, Utrecht University, the Netherlands.
+2 CoMTI project is 2 PhD research of Ariyadi Wijaya under the supervision of Marja van den Heuvel-Panhuizen and Michiel Doorman from Freudenthal Institute, Utrecht University, the Netherlands.
 The aim of this project was to identify way(s) to improve Indonesian students' performance on context-based tasks.